USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

     The overall accuracy is: 0.6923076923076923

-### Section 4.5 Other Classifiers
+### Other Classifiers
 There are many other classifiers available in the `sklearn` package, see https://scikit-learn.org/stable/user_guide.html for documentation.

-## <span style='color:Green'> Your turn: </span>
-Explore the capabilities of other classifiers.
+{% include alert class="question" title="Your turn" content="Explore the capabilities of other classifiers.
 If you don't know where to start, some commonly referenced classifiers in the literature are
  - Linear Discriminant Analysis (LDA) available in `sklearn.discriminant_analysis` (Do a `from sklearn import discriminant_analysis` and then use `discriminant_analysis.LinearDiscriminantAnalysis`)
  - k-Nearest Neighbors (KNN) available in `sklearn.neighbors` (Do a `from sklearn import neighbors` and then use `neighbors.KNeighborsClassifier`)
- - Random Forest available in `sklearn.ensemble` (Do a `from sklearn import ensemble` and then use `ensemble.RandomForestClassifier`
+ - Random Forest available in `sklearn.ensemble` (Do a `from sklearn import ensemble` and then use `ensemble.RandomForestClassifier`" %}

 ```python